Jurickson Profar Player Props: Rockies vs. Diamondbacks

 Jurickson Profar At The Plate

-- Profar is batting .217 with three doubles, three home runs and 11 walks.
+- Profar is hitting .217 with three doubles, three home runs and 11 walks.

-- Profar has picked up a hit in 16 of 24 games this season, with multiple hits four times.

 - He has scored in eight of 24 games so far this season.